gmazzap/Tela/README.md

  - That html string is automatically inserted inside the div with id *"greating"*
  - All is done using all WordPress best practices and recomendations

-So using, literally, 3 lines of PHP and 3 lines of JS with Tela is possible to do what requires 50 or more lines using standard WordPress code: the code in the Gist linked above, with its 43 lines of code, does quite less.
+So using 3 lines of PHP and 3 lines of JS with Tela is possible to do what requires 50 or more lines using standard WordPress code: the "right way" code linked above, with its 40+ lines, does quite less.

 This is only a very tiny sample of what Tela can do, it has a lot of powerful handy features that make developer life easier.